-For a first drink-driving offence where the offender’s blood-alcohol reading was under 0.15, the penalty (if the driver does not object to the notice within 28 days) is a fine and licence disqualification for the minimum period required (s 89C RSA) (see “Drink-driving offences”).
+For a first drink-driving offence where the offender’s blood-alcohol reading was under 0.15, the penalty (if the driver does not object to the notice within 28 days) is a fine and licence disqualification for the minimum period required (s 89C RS Act) (see “Drink-driving offences”).

 There are new offences of drinking alcohol while driving (s 49B) and drinking alcohol while accompanying an unlicensed driver (s 49C).
 Both offences only attract a traffic infringement notice and fine, provided the driver is not otherwise in breach of drink-driving laws.

-For a first offence of driving while an illicit drug is present in the driver’s blood, the penalty (if the driver does not object to the notice within 28 days) is a fine and licence disqualification for the minimum period (s 89C RSA) (see “Drug-driving offences”).
+For a first offence of driving while an illicit drug is present in the driver’s blood, the penalty (if the driver does not object to the notice within 28 days) is a fine and licence disqualification for the minimum period (s 89C RS Act) (see “Drug-driving offences”).

-For driving 25 km/h or more over the speed limit, the penalty (if the driver does not object to the notice within 28 days) is a fine and the minimum licence suspension period required (s 89D) (see “Speeding”).
+For driving 25 km/h or more over the speed limit, the penalty (if the driver does not object to the notice within 28 days) is a fine and licence suspension for the minimum period (s 89D) (see “Speeding”).

 Traffic infringement notices are issued for relatively minor traffic offences and involve a fine, although demerit points may also be incurred (see “Demerit points system”; sch 3 Drivers Regulations).

 Drivers committing speeding offences, red-light and other minor traffic offences may be detected by automatic detection devices (Road Safety (General) Regulation 2009).